RemyPorter/Notes/README.md

 > note.py read title #prints the contents of that note

+> note.py log #prints the git history of the note versions

 Notes are stored in ~/.notes, but this can be changed with the -d flag.
 The -c flag will clean out the current repository.

 # Will support…